 I don't think it's a surprise to anyone that the better shape your body is in, the better shape your mind is in.
-Basically the more fit your body is, the better circulation you have.
-The better circulation you have the better your brain is fed with a steady supply of oxygen.
+The more fit your body is, the better the circulation you have.
+The better circulation you have, the better your brain is fed with a steady supply of oxygen.
 So not only will it benefit your memory in the here and now, but the more fit your mind will be as you get older.

-It is recommended that you get thirty minutes a day of exercise three days a week.
+The daily recommendation of exercise is thirty minutes a day, three days a week.
 Along with exercising well, it is important to eat right as well.
 I recommend trying the couch to 5K program at coolrunnings.com.
-I did that and I am doing something I never thought I could do, due to my asthma, arthritis, and flat feet - running!
-This helps my mood, my sleep, and ultimately, you guessed it, my memory.
+I did that, and I am doing something I never thought I could do, due to my asthma, arthritis, and flat feet - running!
+Being in better shape helps my mood, my sleep, and ultimately, you guessed it, my memory.

 Sleep and Health

 Getting plenty of sleep is an essential part of short-term memory.
-The more sleep you get, the better your short-term memory will be.
-Some people actually believe that the purpose of dreaming is to help us remember the day's events.
-Even if this is not true, recent studies done at Harvard University have proven that the amount of sleep a person gets in a night significantly impairs or promotes their ability to recall certain data.
+The more rest you get, the better your short-term memory will be.
+Some people believe that the purpose of dreaming is to help us remember the day's events.
+Even if this is not true, recent studies done at Harvard University have proven that the amount of sleep a person gets in a night significantly impairs or promotes their ability to recall specific data.

-There is also evidence that when we sleep, our mind is actually being remodeled.
-We often think of sleeping as a very passive activity, but truly sleeping is very active.
+There is also evidence that when we sleep, our mind continues to develop.
+We often think of sleep as a very passive activity, but truly sleeping is very active.
 It is restoring our damaged tissues and replenishing our bodies.
-We need a good amount of sleep in order to be fully functional at our top capacity.
+We need a good amount of sleep to be fully functional at our top capacity.

-Although they say most people need 8 hours of sleep, it is not unusual for someone to actually require as much as ten hours.
-Another person may be replenished after only seven hours of sleep.
+Although they say most people need 8 hours of sleep, it is not unusual for someone to require as much as ten hours.
+Another person may only require seven hours of sleep.
 Everybody is different, and you need to be aware of your own needs regardless of statistical evidence.